sveri/closp/README.md

 1. Run `lein new closp _projectname_ -n foo.bar` in a different folder
 2. Run `lein joplin migrate sql-dev-env` in the newly created project (This will add an admin user with username:
 _admin@localhost.de_ and password: _admin_ to a new database)
-3. Run `lein repl` and then `(start-dev-system)` to run the application in dev mode.
+3. Run `lein figwheel` to start figwheel and compile the clojurescript.
-This will also compile the clojurescript.
 4. Run `lein rel-jar` to generate a runnable jar file.

 ## Features